maryjohnben/Flashcard-app-capstone/README.md

 - Inteactive flashcard app students and teachers can utilize.

-- Ability to let users create flashcard decks and add cards as necessary in each deck.
+- Ability to let each user create flashcard decks and add cards to the deck as necessary.

 - Let the user to create, update, delete, and study the deck of cards (CRUD).